The effect of gravity on bubble-particle collisions in turbulence: Discussion and Conclusion

 Throughout this paper, we have used both $1/Fr$ and $St/Fr$ in order to parameterise the turbulence-to-gravity transition and the gravity-dominated limit.
 As discussed, gravity starts to play a noticeable role when $1/Fr \gtrsim 1$.
 To understand why $1/Fr$ is the relevant parameter, first take $\boldsymbol{\Delta v}$ as a proxy for $S_-$ and consider the following heuristic argument: at small $St$, the bubble--particle relative velocity $\boldsymbol{\Delta v}$ is given by the shear mechanism which is $\propto \sqrt{St}$, the local turnstile mechanism which is $\propto St$, and the relative settling contribution which is $\propto St/Fr$ (see (\ref{eq:DeltaV_G})).
 Assuming the shear mechanism is weaker than the local turnstile mechanism, $\boldsymbol{\Delta v} \propto St + St/Fr$.
 As $(\boldsymbol{\Delta v})/(\boldsymbol{\Delta v}|_{1/Fr=0}) \propto 1 + 1/Fr$, we consider $1/Fr$ when examining the turbulence-to-gravity transition.
 On the other hand, $St/Fr$ is the appropriate nondimensional number for the gravity-dominant limit as relative settling is governed by $St/Fr$ \citep{good_settling_2014}.

 Multiple questions still remain to be addressed.
-Our simulations are conducted using the point-particle approximation, which although helps to provide a first-order appreciation of bubble--particle collisions, inhibits access to the large-$St$ regime and by definition neglects finite-size effects.
-Performing interface-resolved simulation using for example the immersed boundary method \citep{verzicco_immersed_2023} can provide additional insights as the bubble distorts the local flow field and can further modify the bubble--particle distribution \citep{tiedemann_collision_2023,jiang_how_2024}.
-Furthermore, we considered the simpler case of bubbles and particles with the same $St$.
+Our simulations are conducted using the point-particle approximation, {which helps to provide a first-order appreciation of bubble--particle collisions and enables one-to-one comparison with the geometric collision models.
+As a trade-off for its relative simplicity, this approach limits access to the large-$St$ regime and inherently} neglects finite-size effects. {For the largest values of $St$ tested $r_b/\eta \sim 5$, which is beyond the commonly adopted bounds of the point-particle approximation \citep{homann_finite-size_2010}.
+Therefore, our results at these values should be interpreted with caution as finite size effects may be relevant.} Performing interface-resolved simulation using for example the immersed boundary method \citep{verzicco_immersed_2023} can provide additional insights as the bubble distorts the local flow field and can further modify the bubble--particle distribution \citep{tiedemann_collision_2023,jiang_how_2024}{, though the extra complexity would make it harder to distinguish whether the trends in the collision statistics are due to the locally deformed flow field or due to the background turbulence.} Furthermore, we considered the {more straightforward} case of bubbles and particles with the same $St$.
 While this has provided much understanding into the collision process, unravelling the collision mechanisms for bubbles and particles with different $St$ would prove invaluable for real life applications, where particles in flotation cells are usually far from monodispersed.
 In terms of modelling, a theoretical model of segregation will greatly enhance the predictive capabilities of the existing models.